Are you wondering how to get a job in private equity?

-A transparent system of accounting and the formation of stewardship reporting will give a clear idea of the state of solvency and financial stability of the firm’s investment.
+A transparent accounting system and the formation of stewardship reporting will give a clear idea of the state of solvency and financial stability of the firm’s investment.

-And already, when the specialist received the profits for the endowment fund, very often, after the project is completed, new cooperation begins with the same endowment objects for other projects.
+And already, when the specialist receives the profits for the endowment fund, very often, after the project is completed, new cooperation begins with the same endowment objects for other projects.

-Thus, Associate should also have the ability to conduct business relations on a long-term basis, and be able to build effective activities that will be based on trust.
+Thus, the Associate should also have the ability to conduct business relations on a long-term basis and be able to build practical activities that will be based on trust.

-It should be summed up that an associate belongs to a stewardship position and may have several analysts at his own initiative, at the same time, the function of the analyst has a different scope, and the responsibility is much smaller.
+An associate belongs to a stewardship position and may have several analysts at his initiative.
+At the same time, the analyst’s function has a different scope, and the responsibility is much smaller.

 However, these positions do not mutually exclude each other but supplement.

-Many times youngsters, mostly fresh graduates coming out of MBA colleges who come to me for advice, the dream of getting opportunities in pe firm or venture capital jobs.
+Youngsters, primarily fresh graduates from MBA colleges, often come to me for advice and the dream of getting opportunities in pe firms or venture capital jobs.

-But most of these youngsters don’t really know what a private equity firm does or what it takes to get a job with a private equity firm.
-They are drawn to this career path more for the money and glamour, which is associated with this profile.
+But most of these youngsters need to learn what a private equity firm does or what it takes to get a job with a private equity firm.
+They are drawn to this career path more for the money and glamour associated with this profile.

-So I’d like to take a minute to explain what precisely private equity firms do and what a private equity job-description looks like.
+So I’d like to explain what private equity firms do and what a private equity job description looks like.

-Key players in private equity are institutional investors and qualified investors who are willing to commit big sums of money for long time periods.
+Key players in private equity are institutional investors and qualified investors willing to commit considerable sums of money for extended periods.

 · Monitoring current investments under management

-· Finalizing quarterly and yearly reviews of funds and companies in portfolio
+· Finalizing quarterly and yearly reviews of funds and companies in the portfolio

 · Create & update valuation models and projection models for portfolio companies